Submitty/submitty.github.io/_docs/developer/getting_started/commit_to_PR_from_fork.md

     and review the PR and make code edits and new commits to your local branch as needed.

+    Note: make sure your git credentials are set before pulling or pushing to a forked branch.
+You can do this with the following commands.
+Use the --global flag if you want to set this outside of just Submitty.
+    '''
+    git config user.name "Your Name"
+    git config user.email "Your Email"
+    '''

 5. In order to push the changes to the contributor's fork (and the PR